Exploring the possibilities with haptic feedback.

 Opportunity : If haptic feedback is already used to stimulate micro-interactions and virtual reality, then why not use it to better the accessibility features on cellphones.
 We could be enhancing accessibility features for the visually impaired and more.

-My Role : Wrote Creative Brief, Usability Research and Haptic Feedback Animations
+My Role : UX Design, UI Design, UX Research, Prototype, Creative Brief, Haptic Feedback Animations

 Team : Scholarship Entry

 The What : Haptic feedback uses pulse-vibrations to infer movement from animations or some responsive element like receiving a text or a confirmation.
 Haptic Touch would concentrate on haptic patterns that would pulse as you touched silhouettes or graphic patterns.